SergioETrillo/tigretoncio.github.io/about.md

 I am a Ronin student at <a href="http://www.makersacademy.com/" target="_blank">Makers Academy</a>.
 Originally from Colombia, I have lived in France for the last 5 years.
 I studied a M.Sc. in Systems engineering specialised in Image and Sound at the University of Valenciennes.
 I completed an internship at Technicolor working in a R&D department dedicated to digital watermarking.
 The project I worked on was **Video Watermarking for HTTP Adaptive Streaming**.For more information on this topic, here is the <a href="https://www.dropbox.com/s/j1hvfdd4ldbgwju/icassp2014.pdf" target="_blank">link</a> to our paper.

 After that intense experience, I wanted to try something new, so I decided to move to Paris and work in the broadcasting industry.
 I have worked as a support engineer at <a href="http://www.dalet.com/" target="_blank">Dalet</a> for the last 2 years.
-This worked gave me the opportunity of working for TV and Radio channels from all around the world.
+This work gave me the opportunity of working for TV and Radio channels from all around the world.

 > Now, my desire is to go back to the development field.
 This time I want to go deeper into web.
 That is why I applied to Makers.

-When I am not programming, I like to play music and discover new instruments (the photo above is my last purchase).
+When I am not programming, I like to play music and discover new instruments (the photo above is my latest purchase).
 Also I love cooking and experimenting with exotic flavours.

 I hope this blog gives you an insight into the life of someone that aspires to work as a developer.
 I will try to keep you updated on my progress during my adventure as Roniner at Makers.